import pandas as pd

 # Melt the dataset

-= tuple(f'le_{year}' for year in range(1990, 2022))
+life_exp_year_columns = tuple(f'le_{year}' for year in range(1990, 2022))

-life_exp_year_columns = tuple(f'hdi_{year}' for year in range(1990, 2022))
+hdi_year_columns = tuple(f'hdi_{year}' for year in range(1990, 2022))

-hdi_year_columns = tuple(f'gnipc_{year}' for year in range(1990, 2022))
+gnipc_year_columns = tuple(f'gnipc_{year}' for year in range(1990, 2022))

-gnipc_year_columns = tuple(f'co2_prod_{year}' for year in range(1990, 2022))
+co2_year_columns = tuple(f'co2_prod_{year}' for year in range(1990, 2022))

 def melt_df_by_var(df, value_name, value_vars):

-= df.melt('Country', value_vars=value_vars, var_name='year', value_name=value_name)
+melted = df.melt('Country', value_vars=value_vars, var_name='year', value_name=value_name)

-melted = melted.year.str.slice(-4).astype(int)
+melted.year = melted.year.str.slice(-4).astype(int)

-melted.year return melted
+return melted

-= melt_df_by_var(time_series_data, 'life_exp', life_exp_year_columns)\
+melted_time_series = melt_df_by_var(time_series_data, 'life_exp', life_exp_year_columns)\

-melted_time_series 'hdi_index', hdi_year_columns), on=('Country', 'year'))\
+.merge(melt_df_by_var(time_series_data, 'hdi_index', hdi_year_columns), on=('Country', 'year'))\

 .merge(melt_df_by_var(time_series_data, 'co2', co2_year_columns), on=('Country', 'year'))\